-Windows 11's KB5043145 causes major issues, but Microsoft is working on it
+Windows 11's KB5043145 causes major issues, but Microsoft just released a temporary solution for them

 KB5043145 is a non-security patch released recently.